An Exciting 4 Days in Osaka Itinerary: Perfect for First-Timers!

 Day 1: Namba Area

-Put on your walking shoes, because you’ve got a big day of exploring downtown Osaka and the Namba area today.
+Put on your walking shoes, because you’ve got a big day ahead exploring downtown Osaka and the Namba area today.

 Begin your morning at the Namba Yasaka Shrine, worth visiting thanks to its striking lion head.
 Tucked away from the hustle and bustle of Namba, this fierce guardian stands over 12 metres high and is said to swallow bad spirits and bring good luck.